 5.1.2.
 Canister vibration conditioning test

 5.1.2.1.
-Following the temperature aging procedure, the canister(s) shall be shaken along its (their) vertical axis (axes) with the canister(s) mounted as per its orientation in the vehicle with overall Grms > 1.5m/sec2 with frequency of 30 ± 10 Hz.
+Following the temperature aging procedure, the canister shall be shaken along its vertical axis with the canister mounted as per its orientation in the vehicle with overall Grms > 1.5m/sec2 with frequency of 30 ± 10 Hz.
 The test shall last 12 hours.

 5.1.3.
 Canister fuel aging test